LuizFelipeDias/FrontendEcommerce/README.md

 ## 4. ABOUT THE ORGANIZATTION OF THIS PROJECT

-- One repository in this one, here are the frontend.
+- Here are the frontend.
 - The repository backend(https://github.com/LuizFelipeDias/backend) is where this part are hosted.